4dz/urlshortener/README.md

 This project is primarily a thought exercise and a way of trying out a few different ideas.
 It was built using TDD/BDD so should have good test coverage.
 Particular attention has been paid to efficient use of RAM, and fast shortening/expansion of tokens.

-The shortener is a JSON web service, and does not have a pretty GUI for ordinary web users.
+The URL shortener is a JSON web service, and does not have a pretty GUI for ordinary web users.
 In a future iteration I may add a GUI.

 There are three 'databases' available: